Frequently Asked Questions

 Q: How long will the evaporative cooler cool on a water fill?

-A: The unit will cool for approximately 5 to 10 hours depending on the humidity.
+A: The unit will cool for approximately 20 hours.

 Q: What size room will it cool?